 It wasn’t until we moved house and I went to a different school that I began to make sense of all those black scribbles on the page.
 But once I learned how to do it, there was no stopping me.
 Reading became my all time favourite hobby – and I really liked writing my own stories and poems too.

 I can’t say I’ve only ever wanted to be a writer – I wanted to be an Egyptologist first, digging up mummies and poking around under their bandages for golden scarab beetles and other more yukky things.
 But writing came a close second.
 And as it turns out, one way and another I’ve been doing it most of my life.
-At school where English composition was my joint favourite subject (along with history); while I was an au pair in Belgium, writing epic letters home (this was in the days before Facebook and Skype); at University – where I also did a bit of time travelling while studying for a degree in medieval history and French.
+At school where English composition was my joint favourite subject (along with history); while I was an au pair in Belgium, writing epic letters home (this was in the days before WhatsApp, Facebook and Zoom); at University – where I also did a bit of time travelling while studying for a degree in medieval history and French.
 And then, afterwards in the different jobs I had including working for a short time as an editor and a much longer time in public relations and marketing.
 But I didn’t start seriously trying to write my own stories until 2009, when I had the chance to study for a Masters degree in Writing for Children at the University of Winchester.
 And once I got going, I knew I would never want to stop.

-In the here and now I live in Farnham, Surrey with my husband and a garden full of wildlife including too many greedy squirrels and woodpigeons, some very noisy foxes and hedgehogs (but only at night!) and the occasional frog and sparrowhawk (although not usually at the same time).
+In the here and now I live in Surrey with my husband and a garden full of wildlife including too many greedy squirrels and woodpigeons, some very noisy foxes and hedgehogs (but only at night!) and the occasional frog and sparrowhawk (although not usually at the same time).

 But when I’m writing I can be living at anytime and anywhere in the world – which is what makes being a writer so much fun– although of course there’s lots of hard work involved too.